 Back Loop Chevron Stitch

-This classic technique creates an elegant yet straightforward ripple.
-There’s a slight puffy texture, and it works with many blankets, throws, and afghans.
+This classic technique creates an elegant, straightforward ripple.
+There’s a puffy texture, and it works with many blankets, throws, and afghans.

 Perfect for blankets!
-Because of its dense nature, this would work well for scarves, hats, or washcloths.
+Because of its dense nature, this works for scarves, hats, or washcloths.
 It uses single crochet and double crochet.